 TTL, HSS and Hi-Sync all in one.
 The Elinchrom Transmitter Pro is more than a trigger for flash units, it’s the key to a whole new world of possibilities.

-In this second article of the Accessories Spotlight series, Emily Teague shares another of her favourite light shaping tools, the Rotalux Indirect Speedring.
+In this fourth article of the Accessories Spotlight series, Emily Teague shares another of her favourite light shaping tools, the Litemotiv Para Softbox 120cm (47.3”).